 To prepare a CNC mill for production, the operator attaches the raw bar material onto the machine’s holding piece.
 Then the operator attaches the milling tools to the machine’s spindle to cut, drill, or shape the end product.

 Once the milling machine is set up, it can be used to make high quantities of precision metal parts.
-These parts can be used in a variety of industries, including:
+These parts can be used in a variety of industries.

-The CNC milling process is best suited as a secondary machining process to provide finishing features to a custom-designed part, but finished parts can be milled from raw material.
-CNC milling technology allows us to machine parts of a wide range of materials, shapes, and sizes.
+The milling process is best suited as a secondary machining process to provide finishing features to a custom-designed part, but finished parts can be milled from raw material.
+CNC milling machines allows us to machine parts of a wide range of materials, shapes, and sizes.

 The capabilities depend on the type of milling machines used.
 CNC milling machines with greater degrees of freedom allow for increased versatility and complexity in the milled parts produced.
 The capabilities also depend on the machinist’s knowledge and experience.